oilstel/elliott/_posts/2019-09-18-in-flight chat room-review.md

 ![](https://files.elliott.computer/images/in-flight-chat-room.jpg)

 On my flight's entertainment system there’s a "talk" feature.
 Tapping this button shows three options: "seat-to-seat", "chat room", and "help".
-Clicking "seat-to-seat" displays a cross-section of the plane (5 columns / 3 rows).
+Tapping "seat-to-seat" displays a cross-section of the plane (5 columns / 3 rows).
 At the bottom, it says:

 <p style="border: 1px dotted {{ page.color }}; padding: 10px; border-radius: 10px;">
     Select any available seat to invite the passenger to chat.<br />